 - 3D television

-The improved versions of existing technologies including GSM, GPRS, CDMA, W-CDMA, CDMAone, IMT-2000, Wireless LANs and Bluetooth are integrated into 4G.
+The enhanced versions of current technologies cover GSM, GPRS, CDMA, IMT-2000, W-CDMA, CDMAone, Wireless LANs and Bluetooth are integrated into 4G.
 The high-quality audio/video streaming over end to end Internet Protocol is expected.

 Versions of Mobile LTE (Long Term Evolution) and WiMAX (Worldwide Interoperability for Microwave Access) in unison support much less than 1 Gbit/s peak bit rate, are branded 4G by service providers, but there is no complete IMT-Advanced compliance.